Asked & Answered: Top 10 Winter Questions

 1. Where can I go snowshoeing in Squamish?

 The Sea to Sky Gondola and Garibaldi / Red Heather area are our favourite places for a snow-covered adventure in the woods.
+Snowshoeing is also offered at the Olympic Park, where they do rentals and there is an impressive networks of trails.
 Want to push your limits?
 Why not hire a guide and venture into the unknown.
 Local guiding companies include Canada West Mountain School and Mountain Skills Academy and Adventures.

 2. Who has the best drinks in town?

-Squamish has left its mark on BC's craft beverage scene, and despite being a small town, it's home to three mountain-themed breweries, three craft cideries and a distillery!
+Squamish has left its mark on BC's craft beverage scene, and despite being a small town, it's home to three mountain-themed breweries, and two craft cideries!
 Since each location offers a completely different experience, we've created a craft tasting trail passport to help you choose which best appeals to you.
 Collect stamps from each maker to win a prize!

 3. Is there a souvenir shop in Squamish?